Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Convert String to Special Cases - IAP.md

 ## Overview

-Find the first available consecutive pair of numbers from an array of already allocated integers given a starting integer and an ending integer
+Convert string to special cases including camelCase, PascalCase, kebab-case, and snake_case

 Capabilities include:
-- This transformation allows IAP users to find the first available consecutive pair of numbers from an array of already allocated integers given a starting integer and an ending integer
+- This transformation allows IAP users to convert a string separated by whitespace to camelCase, PascalCase, kebab-case, and snake_case

 ## Getting Started

 ### Supported IAP Versions

 Itential Transformation Projects are built and tested on particular versions of IAP.
 In addition, Transformation Projects are often dependent on external systems and as such, these Transformation Projects will have dependencies on these other systems.
-This version of **Allocate a Pair of Numbers - IAP** has been tested with:
+This version of **Convert String to Special Cases - IAP** has been tested with:

 - IAP **2023.1**